AdobeDocs/experience-manager-65.en/help/sites-authoring/editing-content.md

 >[!NOTE]
 >
 >The Layout action is limited in scope to the selected component.
-For example, if you are editing the layout of one component and then click on another component, the standard edit toolbar (not the layout toolbar) displays for the newly selected component and the reszing handles as well as the the emulator toolbar disappear.
+For example, if you are editing the layout of one component and then click on another component, the standard edit toolbar (not the layout toolbar) displays for the newly selected component and the reszing handles as well astheemulator toolbar disappear.
 >
 >If you need to edit the overall layout of the page, affecting multiple components, switch to the [layout mode](/help/sites-authoring/responsive-layout.md).